Bealby/grandpas-pocket-watch-shop/README.md

 - Past order information can be viewed on a separate page to allow the user to double check any details in an order and make enquiries if so required.
+A `overflow` css command was used for order numbers to be displayed on mobile devices.

 - Appointments can be edited or removed with icons used for each respectively.
 When an appointment booking is removed